-B. Shortage cost or Stock - out - cost- (C_2)
+B. Shortage cost or Stock-out-cost- (C_2)

 Sometimes it so happens that the material may not be available when needed or when the demand arises.
 In such cases the production has to be stopped until the procurement of the material, which may lead to miss the delivery dates or delayed production.
-When the organization could not meet the delivery promises, it has to pay penalty to the customer.
-If the situation of stock out will occur very often, then the customer may not come to the organization to place orders that is the organization is losing the customers In other words, the organization is losing the goodwill of the customers The cost of good will cannot be estimated.
-In some cases it will be very heavy to such extent that the organization has to forego its business.
-Here to avoid the stock out situation, if the organization stocks more material, inventory carrying cost increases and to take care of inventory cost, if the organization purchases just sufficient or less quantity, then the stock out position may arise.
-Hence the inventory manager must have sound knowledge of various factors that are related to inventory carrying cost andstock out cost and estimate the quantity of material to be purchased or else he must have effective strategies to face grave situations.
-The cost is generally represented as so many naira and is represented by C2.
+When the organisation could not meet the delivery promises, it has to pay penalty to the customer.
+If the situation of stock out will occur very often, then the customer may not come to the organisation to place orders that is the organisation is losing the customers In other words, the organisation is losing the goodwill of the customers The cost of good will cannot be estimated.
+In some cases it will be very heavy to such extent that the organisation has to forego its business.
+Here to avoid the stock out situation, if the organisation stocks more material, inventory carrying cost increases and to take care of inventory cost, if the organisation purchases just sufficient or less quantity, then the stock out position may arise.
+Hence the inventory manager must have sound knowledge of various factors that are related to inventory carrying cost and stock out cost and estimate the quantity of material to be purchased or else he must have effective strategies to face grave situations.
+The cost is generally represented as so many naira and is represented by C_2 .

-C. Set up cost or Ordering cost or Replenishment Cost (C_3)
+C. Set up cost or ordering cost or replenishment cost (C_3)